 - Kitchen facilities: All motorhomes have a kitchen, sink, running water, gas stove and a refrigerator.
 Basic crockery and cutlery are included.

 - Sleeping accommodation: All motorhomes have folding beds, bunk beds or a Dinette of different sizes depending on the model of the vehicle.
+It is also possible to bring your own tent and air mattress for camping.

 Campervan driving in Europe